evanwill/go-go-ghpages-b/content/1-intro.md

 ## GitHub Practice

-Let's create a new repository, then write some Markdown and HTML to see how gh-pages works!
+Let's create a new repository, then write some Markdown and HTML to see how gh-pages works.

 ### Create a New Repository

+- Log into [GitHub](https://github.com/){:target="_blank" rel="noopener"}
+- Click the `+` icon in the upper right of the nav bar.
+- Select "New repository"
-- create a repo,
+- Fill in "Create a new repository" page:
-    - intro to github
-    - intro to repo features
-    - intro to activate gh-pages
+    - "Owner" is you.
+Every repo is associated with an individual or organization.
+    - "Repository name" is what you want to call this repo.
+It must be unique among the owner's repos.
+SInce this repository will become a website, use all lowercase, no spaces, no weird characters.
+Dash (`-`) or underscore (`_`) are okay.
+    - "Public" / "Private".
+Anyone can visit a public repository--but that's okay!
+The entire web is public, so once you create a website, the code of your website is public anyway.
+GitHub is mostly open source code, i.e. public repositories with code people can view and copy for free (following the [license](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/licensing-a-repository){:target="_blank" rel="noopener"} applied by the owner).
+    - Check the "Add a README file option.
+This makes it easier to get started.
+- Finally, click the green "Create repository" button.
+You will be redirected to your brand new repository!

+Take a minute to explore your new repository.
+It contains one file, `README.md` that was automatically added.

+Code, Issues, Settings.
+active gh-pages

 ### Edit your README (Markdown Intro)